Social Care Assessment and Eligibility

-- Your needs could be supported housing, employment, support at home and social inclusion or other things.
+- Your needs could include: supported housing, employment, support at home and social inclusion or other things.

 - You should get services to make sure you don’t need crisis support in the future or to make sure your condition doesn’t get worse.

-- All local authorities have to use the same eligibility criteria.
+- All local authorities must use the same eligibility criteria.

 This section covers: